Angular Geometry of Atomic Multipole Transitions: Nested tensor operators

 \begin{theorem} Given two, orthogonal unit vectors $\mathbf{\hat{k}}$ and $\boldgreek{\hat{\epsilon}}$ in 3D, the rank-$K$ irreducible tensor product of $Y_{(K-1)}(\mathbf{\hat{k}})$ and $\boldgreek{\hat{\epsilon}}$ can be written in terms of the vector dot product of $\boldgreek{\hat{\epsilon}}$ with the vector spherical harmonic $\mathbf{Y}^{(+1)}_{(K)}$ according to

-\end{theorem} \textit{Proof.} We can start with the definition of the vector spherical harmonic components in terms of tensor-product components of scalar spherical harmonics with the basis \emph{tensor} $\mathbf{e}^{(1)}$ whose \emph{components} are the spherical basis \emph{vectors} $\left(\mathbf{e}^{(1)}\right)_q =\mathbf{\hat{e}}_q$,
+\end{theorem} \textit{Proof.} We can start with the definition of the vector spherical harmonic components in terms of components of tensor products of scalar spherical harmonics with the rank-1 unit orthonormalized irreducible \emph{tensor} $\mathbf{e}_{(1)}$ whose (covariant) \emph{components} are the spherical basis \emph{vectors} $\mathbf{e}_{1,q}= \mathbf{e}_{(1)}\bigcdot \mathbf{\hat{e}}_q = \mathbf{\hat{e}}_q$,

 The vector dot product of this with $\boldgreek{\hat{\epsilon}}$ gives

 The two tensor products above can be related by lemma \ref{lma:Kplus1} to prove the identity \ref{thm:PolarizationIdentity},

 Theorem \ref{thm:PolarizationIdentity} can be combined with Lemma \ref{lma:NestedLemma} to arrive at Eq.\ (\ref{eq:PolIdty}).